Applicants must be graduates of an architectural curriculum accredited by the National Architectural Accrediting Board

 Passed the ARE?

 The Board will officially notify you by mail once you pass all sections of the ARE and remind you to request that NCARB send your completed Record, showing you have gained the experience required for licensure, to the Board.
 Once this information is received, the Board will review your qualifications at its next meeting (see calendar).
 After that review, you will be instructed by mail how to request your license.
 The license fee is $120.

 Note: You are not licensed and cannot practice or hold out as licensed until the Board processes your license.

-Regardless of when obtained, your license will expire on June 30th of the next even-numbered year (for example, June 30, 2020).
+Regardless of when obtained, your license expires June 30th of every even-numbered year.

 NCARB Publishes 2018 Annual Report